iechor/docs/content/billing/core-billing/payment-method.md

 ---
 title: Add or update a payment method
-description: Learn how to add or update a payment method in Docker Hub
+description: Learn how to add or update a payment method in iEchor Hub
 keywords: payments, billing, subscription, supported payment methods, failed payments, coupons
 billing:
 - /billing/payment-method/